-- Flextime and Work at Home Options: Employees are more apt to enjoy the freedom of working from home at times, and having more flexible scheduling.
-Many are working parents who are juggling other life responsibilities.
-Offer this as an option whenever appropriate.
+- Flextime and Work at Home Options: Employees are more apt to enjoy the freedom of working from home at times and having more flexible scheduling.
+Many people are working parents who are juggling other life responsibilities.

 - Daycare and Housing Discounts: Look around your community to apartment complexes and housing developments where referrals earn the company generous discounts for employees.
-Daycare centers often offer this too for working parents who utilize them.
+Daycare centers often offer these referral discounts as well.

 - Volunteer Time Exchange: Reward employees for giving back to the community.
 Let them exchange their volunteer service hours for paid time off.
 Give employees an opportunity to use payroll deductions to donate funds to their favorite causes, and offer to match them.

-- Team Bonding Events: In the Fractl study above, men ranked team bonding events as one of their top benefits of working.
-Bonding can be as simple as a weekly basketball game held in the company parking lot or a team visit to a local museum during off-peak hours.
+- Team Bonding Events: Bonding can be as simple as a weekly basketball game held in the company parking lot or a team visit to a local museum during off-peak hours.
 Just have fun with it.

-- Free Desktop Music: Give employees access to streaming music and headphones right at their workstations for a peak productivity.
+- Free Desktop Music: Give employees access to streaming music and headphones right at their workstations.
 This low-cost perk can help employees focus and reduce stress.

-- Technology and Community Discounts: A good many companies offer technology discounts to corporations.
+- Technology and Community Discounts: Many companies offer technology discounts to corporations.
 Why not pass these discounts down in the form of a corporate discount program?
 Maintain a list of vendors offering coupons and discounts on everything from software to travel.

 - Fitness Classes: Once a month, host a local exercise instructor to teach employees yoga, spinning, resistance training, running, and other forms of fitness.
 Make this a regular part of your wellness program.
 Arrange for discounts for participants who want to continue these classes.